catsums/COS214-NotATemplate-Project/README.md

 ## Group Members:
 > please put your full names here and student numbers

--Cassim Chifamba (u19024895)
+- Cassim Chifamba (u19024895)
--Ayla
+- Ayla
--Kiara
+- Kiara
--Mark
+- Mark
--Ayaaz
+- Ayaaz
--Tanaka
+- Tanaka

 ## Task breakdown
 TBC because we still need to plan how we gonna handle this stuff